sbgisen/rmf_resource_monitor/README.md

 ### Create a Parameter Configuration File

+>[!Note]
-**NOTE: Currently the `rmf_resource_monitor` node can handle only one robot a time.
-Multiple nodes are necessary for multiple robots.**
+Currently the `rmf_resource_monitor` node can handle only one robot at a time.
+Multiple nodes are necessary for multiple robots.

 Create a settings file for the `rmf_resource_monitor` node.
 See [sample_rosparams.yaml](config/sample_rosparams.yaml) for an example.